 Adhesive capsulitis is a condition that involves pain and stiffness in your shoulder joint.
-When you begin experiencing pain with restricted movement, your Manhattan doctor calls it adhesive capsulitis, also known as frozen shoulder.
+When you begin experiencing pain with restricted movement, your doctor calls it adhesive capsulitis, also known as a frozen shoulder.
 You may not be able to trace it to a specific shoulder injury, but your sports doctor knows how to provide frozen shoulder treatment.

 Each of these stages can last weeks or months.
 During the early stages, you may find your frozen shoulder to be more painful at night, which can mean you’re getting less sleep than usual.
 A lack of sleep impacts your ability to cope with the pain during the day, so sleep deprivation fuels a vicious cycle.

 Rather than putting up with these symptoms for so long, it’s better to visit your New York doctor.
 Don’t wait for your symptoms to get worse.
 As soon as symptoms develop, see your NYC pain specialist.
 Then your frozen shoulder treatment can begin sooner rather than later.

 What’s actually happening in your shoulder joint is that the bones, ligaments, and tendons have become stuck together and encapsulated in connective tissue — which is why it’s called adhesive capsulitis.
 A few of the situations where a frozen shoulder is more likely to occur include:

 The good news is that a frozen shoulder doesn’t tend to recur.
 It can, however, show up on the opposite shoulder.
 What’s unusual about the frozen shoulder is that it can happen spontaneously to anyone.
 If it’s a primary diagnosis, it’s not due to participating in sports or in long-term activities that demanded a lot from your shoulder.